-There exists a very tedious theist argument that keeps popping up, and no matter how many times you kill it, it keeps coming back, in fact its almost akin to a game of whack-a-mole at times.
+There exists a very popular theist argument.
+No matter how many times you explain it, it keeps coming back.
+It is almost akin to a game of whack-a-mole at times.
 It goes like this …

 Hitler, Stalin, and Mao were atheists, they all were responsible for terrible mass murder; therefore, atheism is responsible for terrible mass murder.